SpecDD

 What SpecDD is

-SpecDD is a lightweight convention for organizing software projects around source-adjacent specification files.
+SpecDD is a framework and reference format for organizing file-based technical projects around source-adjacent specification files.

 A SpecDD spec describes a part of a system: